JerryMalmstrom/ETERNA/documentation/FAQ.md

 Not really.
 A modern browser is sufficient.

-## How to

-### How to add a new language to the system?

-Complete instructions on how to add a new language to the system are available at: [Translation guide](Translation_Guide.md).

 ### How to set up the development environment for ETERNA?

 Complete instructions on how to set up the development environment are available at: [Developers guide](Developers_Guide.md).